Social Network Analysis of the Caste-Based Reservation System in India: Preliminaries and Definitions

-\paragraph*{•} The distance $d(u,v)$ between two nodes $u$ and $v$ represents the length of the shortest path between $u$ and $v$.
-For each $u \in V_1$ i.e.\ a person belonging to BC, we define
+We define the edge set $B$ as ($E - (E_1\cup E_2)$) i.e. $B$ consists of precisely those edges $\{u,v\}$, where $u \in V_1$ and $v \in V_2$, we will henceforth address these edges as \emph{bridges}.
+The distance $d(u,v)$ between two nodes $u$ and $v$ represents the length of the shortest path between $u$ and $v$.
+For each $u \in V_1$ i.e. a person belonging to BC, we define $d^{*}_u$ as,

-Therefore, $d^{*}_u$ is the minimum distance from node $u$ at which it will find atleast one node of $V_2$.
+Therefore, $d^{*}_u$ is the minimum distance from node $u$ at which it will find at least one node of $V_2$.
 We will refer to this parameter as the \emph{social distance} of node $u$ from the FC.

-\paragraph*{•} A path $\langle v_1, v_2. v_3,...,v_k \rangle$ is called an \emph{entry path} if $v_k \in V_2$ and $v_i \in V_1$ $\forall 1 \leq i \leq k-1$.
+A path $\langle v_1, v_2, v_3,...,v_k \rangle$ is called an \emph{entry path} if $v_k \in V_2$ and $v_i \in V_1$ $\forall 1 \leq i \leq k-1$.
 Therefore, if $d^{*}_u = l$, then $l$ is the length of the shortest entry path starting from node $u$.